 Trump says National Guard is at the ready but hedges on Chicago plans

-President Trump said Monday that the U.S. military is ready to go to any city to crack down on crime — even if the governor does not request their assistance.
+President Trump said Monday that the U.S. military is ready to go to any city to crack down on crime — even if the governor does not request its assistance.

 Last week, Trump suggested his administration could target Chicago next for a federal crackdown against crime.